pubg/protoc-gen-jsonschema/README.md

 # protoc-gen-jsonschema

 `protoc-gen-jsonschema` is a plugin that converts `protocol buffer` files into `JSON Schema`.
 While it primarily focuses on the protobuf standard, it also supports certain non-standard specifications, such as those used by Kubernetes, Node.js, and ArgoCD.
-Instead of aiming to cover the entire JSON Schema specification, the plugin is specifically designed to translate [ProtoJSON](https://protobuf.dev/programming-guides/json/) specifications.
+Rather than trying to cover the entire JSON Schema specification, the plugin is intentionally designed to focus on [ProtoJSON](https://protobuf.dev/programming-guides/json/) and the patterns most frequently used in practice.
 It supports JSON Schema versions `draft-04`, `draft-06`, `draft-07`, `draft-2019-09`, and `draft-2020-12`. as well as support protocol buffer `syntax proto2`, `syntax proto3`.

 If you’d like to support another specification, contributions are always welcome!
 Feel free to submit a PR.